 Book Tickets Online

-**** HMS Caroline remains temporarily closed ****
+About**** HMS Caroline remains temporarily closed**** Please check website for further updates regarding re-opening.

 The First World War battleship HMS Caroline is the last surviving ship from the 1916 Battle of Jutland, the largest naval battle of the conflict.
 Now a floating museum, it invites its visitors to experience the highs and lows of life at sea.
 Stepping on deck, you are stepping back in time.